Create a Survey in less than 60 seconds!

 1. Hire Well.
 Your Job is Half Done.

-Hire employees well
+Positive work environment ideas: Hire employees well

 ‘Well begun is half done’ is a popular adage for a reason!
-Most of the brands that boast of a happy workforce place a high value on the talent and aptitude even more than the person’s education or experience history.
-When you hire, you should look for traits and behaviors that match your brand personality.
+Most of the brands that boast of a happy workforce place a high value on aptitude and willingness to learn even more than the person’s education or experience history.

 2. Know Your Achilles Heel.
-And Plan Around it.
+And Plan Around It.

 Every company will have an Achilles heel.
 Know yours and plan around it.
 Click To Tweet